Glossary

 Program

 Section titled “Program”The entire structured set of reinsurance protections a cedent purchases for a given line of business.
 A program typically consists of multiple XoL layers stacked together, possibly combined with other sections such as a quota share, and represents the cedent’s overall reinsurance strategy for that risk category.
 A cedent may have several programs (e.g. a property catastrophe program, a casualty program).
-In engineering terms, a program is the ordered term operator sequence that the engine compiles into an evaluation plan.
-One of the four NDA-safe vocabulary terms (Term Operator, Program, Evaluation Plan, Optimizer).
+The contracts within a program are each a composition of financial terms, and may be related to one another through inuring or sourcing.
+“Program” is used in this business sense only — the assembled term structure of a single contract is a composition, not a program.

 Proportional Reinsurance